EmanuelCatania/lippia-mobile/docs/README_Maven.md

     ```
     $ mvn clean test
     ```
+  In addition, what was mentioned above in the sixth step of running with a physical device applies here as well. [maven commands](#table_mvn)

-  _Please note that it's not necessary to have opened Android Studio_
+- _Please note that it's not necessary to have opened Android Studio_